Code-Institute-Submissions/urban-paws/README.md

 ## User Experience Design

-### Strategy - work out if should use these headers
+### Strategy

-The business goals for debveloping the website are:
+The business goals for developing the website are:

 - To attract users to the company website to promote the company and brand awareness and to drive online enquiries.
 - To provide a simple, attractive, modern and responsive website.
 - To present a consistent brand image to users.

+### Scope

-### User Stories
+#### User Stories

 #### Business

 - As the business owner, I want the company branding template to be applied to the website, so that the company presents a consistent brand image.
-- As the business owner, I want the website to be load quickly, so that users are not left waiting for the website to respond.
+- As the business owner, I want the company website latency to be optimised, so that users are less likely to abandon our website whilst using it.
+- As the business owner, I want my company website to be search engine optimised, so that users can esily find our website.

 #### First time visitors